coloringchaos/daylight-chrome/README.md

 # Daylight Clock Chrome Extension

+A daylight clock that rotates 360 degrees over the course of daylight hours.

-this extension occupies the background of a new tab window.
+This chrome extensions occupies the background of a new tab window.